-Maintain a proper pH is one the of most important tasks when hydroponic gardening.
+Maintaining a proper pH is one the of most important tasks when hydroponic gardening.
 A plant needs the pH of the nutrient solution to be within a certain range or it cannot take in the minerals.
-While the best pH range depends on the plants your growing, most plants well when the pH of the nutrient solution is kept in the range of 5.5 to 6.5.
+While the best pH range depends on the plants you’re growing, most plants do well when the pH of the nutrient solution is kept in the range of 5.5 to 6.5.

 Measuring the pH of your solution is not difficult.
-There’s actually a few different ways you can do it.
+There are actually a few different ways you can do it.
 Here are the 3 different ways you can measure the pH of your hydroponic nutrient solution.

 Litmus Test Strips To Measure Hydroponic pH

 Testing your hydroponic nutrient solution with litmus test strips can be one of the cheapest ways of checking the pH.
 The strips contain a pH-sensitive dye that changes color when dipped into your nutrient solution.
 The strip is then compared to a color shade chart to determine the pH reading.

 Measuring pH with test strips can sometimes be difficult due to the fact that the color differences can be subtle.
 Since it’s hard to distinguish the exact color the strip is giving, it is a less accurate of measurement.
 With that being said, you can still get a pretty good idea if the pH of your hydroponic nutrient solutions is in the area it needs to be.

 While a little more expensive than the litmus test strips, using a liquid pH test kit to measure your hydroponic nutrient solution is a little more accurate.
 Many are familiar with this type of pH testing if they have owned a pool.